 Prefer somewhere more intimate for a romantic getaway?
 Then picturesque Niagara-on-the-Lake is your place to visit.
 Check out this list of the top luxury hotels in Niagara-on-the-Lake for some great ideas.

 For a different view of the famous Niagara Falls, consider an overnight stay on the American side.
 Read our list of the top Niagara Falls NY Hotels & Places to Stay to learn more about the great options here.

 The attractive town of Orillia in Central Ontario is just over an hour’s drive north of Toronto, Canada’s largest city.
 Famous as the birthplace (and frequent hang-out) of music legend Gordon Lightfoot, this lake-side town offers plenty of great vacation opportunities.
 You can read about them on our list of the top hotels in Orillia.

-Contributor Sue s intrigued by the road less travelled, especially when the destination is somewhere luxurious.
+Contributor Sue Kelly is intrigued by the road less travelled, especially when the destination is somewhere luxurious.
 She’s also a radio host, educator and author of Still Sexy After Sixty (www.stillsexyafter60.com)